Xinyuan-yang/MycRacklet/joss/paper.md

 cRacklet allows for planar rupture interface simulations loaded in any combination of normal traction, in-plane, and out-of-plane shear solicitations.  cRacklet handles the simulation of interfaces bonded between dissimilar elastic solids.
 Any stress or material heterogeneity along the fracture plane can be resolved using cRacklet.
 Several interfacial behaviors are included in the library, such as:

-- Slip-weakening laws [@ida_cohesive_1972] [@palmer_growth_1973].
-This behavior can be coupled with a classical Coulomb friction law or a regularized one [@prakash_frictional_1998] to handle friction emerging from the contact of the two surfaces.
+- Slip-weakening law [@ida_cohesive_1972] [@palmer_growth_1973]: the cohesive strength is a linearly decreasing function of the opening gap.
+This law can be coupled with a friction law to handle surface interactions when they come into contact.
+Two implementations are available, the classical Coulomb friction law and a regularized one [@prakash_frictional_1998].

-- Rate and state dependant friction laws, including the original formulation by [@dieterich_modeling_1979] and [@ruina_slip_1983].
+- Rate and state dependant friction laws: the frictional resistance is a function of the slip velocity and the history of the interface (the state variable).
+Several formulations are implemented, including the original ones by [@dieterich_modeling_1979] and [@ruina_slip_1983].
 More novel formulations such as rate and state friction with velocity-strengthening behaviors (i.e. N-shaped) are also available, see [@barsinai_2014] for example.

 # Performance

+Add comments on Amdahl's law and Gustavson law.

 ![Time required to solve $1e5$ time step with $2^{15}$ discretization points, as a function of the number of threads.
 Computations were run using the computational facilities of EPFL, here on a node composed of 2 Intel Broadwell processors running at $2.6 GHz$ with 14 cores each.](scalability.png){ width=80% }